blrobin2/blrobin2.github.io/_posts/2024-05-07-yongary-monster-from-the-deep.md

 letterboxd_url: https://boxd.it/6qvJc1
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 The Hitler bit was so lazy and weird

-* Die!
+- Die!
 Die, young lovers!
-* Ow, my fontanel
+- Ow, my fontanel
-* Korean Marmaduke sucks
+- Korean Marmaduke sucks
-* I think we've learned all we can, call in the drones!
+- I think we've learned all we can, call in the drones!
-* I saw Yongary sing and dance, and it haunts me
+- I saw Yongary sing and dance, and it haunts me